In a world where anyone can share their opinion on the internet, there’s a big need for journalists who can share accurate information.

 When writing an interview post, it’s essential to prepare a list of thoughtful and relevant questions that will elicit interesting and informative responses.
 Be prepared to conduct the interview in person or over the phone or email and have a recording device to capture the conversation.

 And, it is essential to fact-check and verify information provided during the interview and use direct quotes.
-Also, in case of a profile post, be sure to provide background information and context about the person or organization you are profiling.
+Also, in the case of a profile post, be sure to provide background information and context about the person or organization you are profiling.

-Live coverage/Event posts provide real-time coverage of ongoing events or happenings such as elections, court case, and natural disasters.
+Live coverage/Event posts provide real-time coverage of ongoing events or happenings such as elections, court cases, and natural disasters.
 These posts can help keep readers informed about breaking news and provide updates as the event unfolds.

 Examples of blog post titles for this type of post could include: